M-2499/SQL-Activities/README.md

 **Conclusion**

+By utilizing different tools and applications, I am able to continue to enhance my analytical skills and statistical modeling.

 Feel free to explore, experiment, and add any further analysis.
 If you have questions, insights, or simply want to discuss the exciting world of data, don't hesitate to connect.